jrudar/Triglav/README.md

     alpha: float, default = 0.05
         The level at which corrected p-values will be rejected.

-    scale: bool, default = True
-        Scales the data so the sum of each row is equal to one.

-    clr_transform: bool, default = True
-        Applies the centered log ratio to the dataset.

     run_stage_2: bool, default = True
         This stage will determine the best feature from each of the